Kaufland (née Real.de): marketplace guide

 Setting up each channel on ChannelEngine follows the same flow, once you add the channel:

-ChannelEngine requires both a public and a private API keys to communicate with Kaufland.
+ChannelEngine requires both public and private API keys to communicate with Kaufland.
 You can retrieve these API keys from the API settings page in the Kaufland back-end.

-- Go Setup, Connection on your Kaufland channel and enter your public and private API keys.
+Go Setup, Connection on your Kaufland Germany channel and enter your public and private API keys.

 There are also some advanced settings that you can control on the Setup page: